 Because of this, for climbing on the south side the year is split into three seasons according to the number of visitors to the gorge.
 During the busiest periods, all crags on the south side are closed, during the moderately busy periods only the restored routes (which have been cleared of loose rock as far as possible) on the south side are open, and during quiet periods all routes are open.
 These seasons are based on school and public holidays so change slightly every year.

 Anyone climbing on the south side of Cheddar Gorge must carry civil liability cover of at least £10 million.
 This comes as standard with BMC or MCofS membership or can be organised separately.
 BMC/MCofS membership cards or details of your individual policy must be carried as proof of cover whilst climbing on the south side of the Gorge and the climbing warden and CC&G staff carry out frequent checks.
 Civil liability is also recommended for anyone climbing on the north side of the Gorge, but is not a requirement.

-The BMC produces the Cheddar Gorge Access Calendar which has full details of which areas can be accessed during which periods.
+The BMC produces the Cheddar Gorge access calendar which has full details of which areas can be accessed during which periods, and can be downloaded for free by clicking here.
 This should be considered required reading for any climber visiting the Gorge, regardless of which side or area you plan to climb on.
 Please note the different 'open' seasons on the calendar for restored routes compared the all other routes on these crags.

 The latest guide to the Gorge - 'Cheddar Gorge Climbs' (M. Crocker, 2009) – has a definitive list of restored routes on the south side as well as routes on the north side.
 It is available from The Gorge Outdoors shop in Cheddar village, as well as other climbing and outdoor shops in the area.